Gridley123/toolpool-prototype/devlog.md

    5. Play around with the schema in schema.js and the query in App.js.
    6. Once our server is running, replace the Apollo Link parameter in the client initialiser with the apollo-link-http one and point it at our server.

+### 20 Jan 18

+1. Added a `mock.js` file which has mock resolvers for the schema.
+This makes the data returned look more realistic.

+2. Played about with the schema a bit.
+Added a Price type, with a currency and an amount.
+This may help if we ever internationalize!

+3. Added a pricePerDay and pricePerHire field to the Item type.
+Added a totalPrice field to the Booking type.